sergiomasellis/Famloop/docs/STYLE_GUIDE.md

-# Tapestry Design Guide (Neo-Brutalism)
+# FamLoop Design Guide (Neo-Brutalism)

-This document outlines the styling conventions for Tapestry, following a **Neo-Brutalist** aesthetic.
+This document outlines the styling conventions for FamLoop, following a **Neo-Brutalist** aesthetic.
 This guide is intended for both human developers and AI agents to ensure consistency across the application.

 ## Core Philosophy